AriPerkkio/extend-to-be-announced/README.md

 #### toBeAnnounced

-Assert whether given message was announced by ARIA live region.
+Assert whether given message was announced by assistive technologies.
 Accepts string or regexp as matcher value.

 ```js